The following information is subject to change throughout the internship year.

 Interns who choose to concentrate in the Cognitive-Behavioral Psychology area spend 75% time in this concentration, and 25% time in one or two other areas.
 Interns who choose the Health Psychology concentration rotate across three or four different rotations that expose them to a variety of populations and skill areas for a total of 100% time (the breakdown of rotational percentage will be determined by our interview days.
 Interns who choose the Neuropsychology concentration spend 75% time there and 25% in one other area.

-(CBT interns will rotate in several CBT clinics with a minor rotation in the Eating Disorders Program and a minor rotation in the Health Psychology-Biofeedback Clinic, and a minor rotation in the Child Clinical Psychology-Child Clinical-ADHD Clinic.
+CBT interns will rotate in several CBT clinics with a minor rotation in the Eating Disorders Program, a minor rotation in the Health Psychology-Biofeedback Clinic, and a minor rotation in the Child Clinical Psychology-Child Clinical-ADHD Clinic.

 Overall, the program’s primary goals for interns include increased understanding of the cognitive, behavioral, biological and emotional aspects of mood, anxiety, and personality disorders; development of skills in cognitive-behavioral assessment and treatment of these disorders; and successful oral and written communication with other health professionals.

 Diversity of Training: Although CBT interns receive training in DBT, the caseload is a mix of multi-diagnostic patients (e.g., BPD) and those with less complicated presentations.
 The most common diagnoses treated include mood, anxiety, and personality disorders.
 All interns will receive training in providing CBT and DBT in a general outpatient setting (the Civitan Building).
 In addition, interns receive specialized training with one or more of the specific and diverse settings and patients listed below.

 - Implementation of CBT in Community Substance Abuse Treatment Programs.
 Dr. Rosenthal provides training in implementation of DBT and CBT for dually diagnosed outpatients in a “real world” substance abuse treatment program (SouthLight, Inc.).
 This work includes group and individual DBT/CBT and an emphasis on dissemination of empirically supported treatments in a largely poor, ethnically diverse community treatment program.